omarlahkim/omarlahkim/README.md

 ### Hi there 👋

+I'm a Mobile Developer & Product Designer, But previously have been a Social Marketer with a strong experience on YouTube Seo (+30 Million Views), Facebook Marketing (+ 700k Followers), and Dropshipping on Ebay.
+My codes will be including some Marketing tools for automating Social Networks Management, and Optimization.

+Projects under construction:
+  - Pets Matcher.
+  - Mobile Restaurant Orders Manager.
+  - AI based Instagram Management Application (interactions optimization).

+Keep it Simple and Stupid!
+Have a good day!

 <!--
 **omarlahkim/omarlahkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.